Echo Helstrom: Girl from the North Country

-Dylan, when asked point-blank in 1986 if Helstrom was the Girl, characteristically prevaricated with an answer of only "Well, she's a north country girl through and through".
+Dylan, when asked point-blank in 1986 whether Helstrom was the Girl, characteristically prevaricated with an answer of only "Well, she's a north country girl through and through".

-Dylan expert Michael Gray averred in The Bob Dylan Encyclopedia that in his opinion Helstrom was likely, at least in part, an inspiration for Dylan's song "Hazel".
+Dylan expert Michael Gray averred in The Bob Dylan Encyclopedia that, in his opinion, Helstrom was likely, at least in part, an inspiration for Dylan's song "Hazel".

 Later life

 Helstrom later moved to Minneapolis, where she worked as a booker for National General Pictures; there she was married briefly (her married name was Echo Helstrom Casey) and had a daughter, then in the 1970s moved to Los Angeles where she worked as a secretary at movie studios.

 Helstrom had health problems including chronic fatigue syndrome and died in California in 2018.